bonnette/SpiritDetect/README.md

 can detect and capture invisable entities such as ghosts and gouls and spirits of all sorts.<br>
 Well... it doesn't actually caprure the ghost but it captures an image of the ghost <br>(and leaves the actual ghost to continue on its way.)
 So, no spiritual entities are harmed during the apps operation.<br>
-The other thing we can do with this app is take a photo of the spirit and we can even be part of the photo.<br>
+The other thing we can do with this app is take a photo of the spirit, and, we can even be part of the photo.<br>
 So, what to you guys think?
 Do you want to see if we can find a room with a ghost in it?

 **Instructions:**<br>

-*Hopefully your audience says yes and they enthusiastically follow you*<br>
+*Hopefully your audience says yes and they enthusiastically follow you.*<br>
-*You should now open the app and if you want a specific ghost to appear then go to the setup page and choose one*<br>
+*You should now open the app and if you want a specific ghost to appear, go to the setup page and choose one*<br>
 *Now press the scanner button on the initial page and hold the phone up and slowly move the phone around as if you are looking for*<br>
 *something.
-When you decide that you want a ghost to be detected, tilt the phone forward until a red indicator appears*<br><br>
+When you decide that you want a ghost to be detected, tilt the phone forward until a red indicator appears.*<br><br>
-*When it comes time to capture a ghost, the capture button can be pressed even if the the scanner is green but be sure to point*<br>
+*When it comes time to capture a ghost, the capture button can be pressed, even if the the scanner is green.
+But, be sure to point*<br>
-*the animating scanner icon at a level horizontal area such as a floor because a horizontal plane is needed to place the ghost in the frame,*<br>
+*the animating scanner icon at a level horizontal area such as a floor, because a horizontal plane is needed to place the ghost in the frame,*<br>
-*and the ghost will appear near the center of the animating scanner icon*<br>
+*and the ghost will appear near the center of the animating scanner icon.*<br>

 **More Story:**<br>

 It looks like we have detected some sort of entity.
 Do you think we should try and capture it?<br>
 I am pressing the capture button.
-An, it looks like we have captured an enchanted devils mask.<br>
+And, it looks like we have captured an enchanted devils mask.<br>
 Does anyone dare to stand next to the mask and let me take a picture?<br>

 **Instructions:**<br>